-The Department of Homeland Security's (DHS) Enhanced Cybersecurity Services (ECS) program is an intrusion prevention capability that is available to U.S.-based entities and State, Local, Tribal, and Territorial (SLTT) organizations.
-DHS partners with service providers that build and maintain classified systems capable of protecting ECS customer networks against unauthorized access, exploitation, and data exfiltration.
-ECS follows a managed security service model whereby DHS shares sensitive and classified cyber threat information with accredited ECS commercial service providers.
-These commercial service providers in turn use that information to detect and block malicious traffic from entering or exiting customer networks.
-ECS is meant to augment, not replace, an ECS customer's existing cybersecurity capability.
+The Cybersecurity and Infrastructure Security Agency's (CISA) Enhanced Cybersecurity Services (ECS) program is an intrusion detection, prevention, and analysis capability that is available to all U.S. -based entities.
+CISA partners with accredited service providers who build and maintain classified systems capable of protecting ECS customer networks against malicious activity.
+ECS follows a managed security service model whereby CISA shares sensitive and classified U.S. Government cyber threat information with ECS service providers.
+These service providers use that information to detect and/or malicious traffic from entering customer networks.
+ECS is meant to augment, not replace, an ECS customer's existing cybersecurity capabilities.

 Benefits of ECS

-- ECS is a fast way to protect your organization using government information.
+- ECS is an efficient and timely solution to protect an organization using U.S. Government information.

 - ECS is the only cybersecurity capability on the commercial market that uses sensitive and classified cyber threat information to protect networks.

-- ECS is a cost effective way to further enhance your network protections.
+- ECS is a cost-effective solution to enhance an organization's network protections.

-- With ECS, your organization will benefit from the protections associated with sensitive/classified CISA- sourced intelligence.
+- With ECS, your organization will benefit from the protections associated with sensitive and classified CISA- sourced intelligence.

 - State and Local organizations may be eligible to apply for FEMA Homeland Security Grant Program funds (through their respective state grant administrative agencies), in order to pay for ECS.